dzjin5678/co-fluctuation-scores/readme.md

 Amplitude-stratified co-fluctuation scoring.
 Timepoints are ranked by their global RSS values and partitioned into 20 bins (5 % of timepoints/bin).
 Within each bin, global and regional RSS values are averaged.
 The regional co-fluctuation score is defined as the ratio of regional RSS to global RSS from a specific bin.

 <img src="pictures/cs.jpg" style="zoom: 25%;" />

+If you have any issues, please email De-Zhi Jin (dzjin@bupt.edu.cn) and Ye He (yehe@bupt.edu.cn), we are willing to help you to solve your problem.
+Happy researching!